AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/map-data/map-using-functions.md

 To insert a function into a field:

+1. Click the **[!UICONTROL Scenario]** tab in the left panel.
+1. Select the scenario where you want to map data.
+1. Click anywhere on the scenario to enter the Scenario editor.
 1. Click the field where you want to insert a function.
 1. Select the tab in the mapping panel that contains the function you want to insert.